BharatRav/Responsive-LenonHead/README.md

 # Responsive-LenonHead

-This is a simple responsive wesite where i'll upload the study material in future
+## This is a responsive  website where i'll upload the study material in future. ##

 # Netlify Link
 responsive-html-lenonhead.netlify.app